 Taking Courses in London

-The Temple London program incorporates 14 weeks of study with a Temple faculty-led course and typically, three elective courses.
+The Temple London program incorporates 14 weeks of study with a Temple faculty-led course and three to four elective courses.
 The semester is divided into two phases with an orientation at the start and at midterm break, for a total of 15 and a half weeks.

 Each student must enroll in